 “All the times I’ve been through Rawlins and I’ve never stopped in!” it read.

 I laughed after realizing that Mike hadn’t done something illegal to land himself in jail.
 Instead, at some point he had acquired this postcard in Rawlins.
 He would later explain that he was sorting through his postcard collection, and decided to send me this one since I live closest to that town of anyone he knew.

 Rawlins has something of a reputation of being the armpit of Wyoming, but I actually have some fond memories of it.
 It is located off of Interstate 80 about halfway through the state.
-So every time I have stopped by it, it has offered a reprieve of some sort.
+So every time I have stopped by, it has offered some sort of reprieve.